 A power-hitting infielder whose career took him from MLB ballparks to starring roles in the Korean and Japanese leagues.

-Matt Davidson's baseball journey is a testament to adaptability and raw power.
-Drafted straight out of high school by the Arizona Diamondbacks, the California native made his major league debut at 21, flashing the prodigious home run ability that would define his game.
-While his time in the majors saw him shuttle between teams, he carved out a memorable 2018 season with the Chicago White Sox, launching three home runs on Opening Day.
-Unwilling to let his career plateau, Davidson made the bold move to Japan's Hiroshima Toyo Carp in 2020, embracing a new culture and competition.
-His subsequent signing with the NC Dinos in the KBO League cemented his status as a globetrotting slugger, a player who reinvented his path to keep playing the game at its highest levels.
+Matt Davidson hit three home runs on Opening Day for the Chicago White Sox in 2018.
+Drafted straight out of high school by the Arizona Diamondbacks, the California native made his major league debut at 21, flashing the prodigious power that defined his game.
+His time in the majors saw him shuttle between teams, but that 2018 outburst remains a career highlight.
+Unwilling to let his career plateau, Davidson moved to Japan's Hiroshima Toyo Carp in 2020, embracing a new culture and competition.
+He then signed with the NC Dinos in the KBO League, playing as a globetrotting slugger who reinvented his path to keep playing at the game's highest levels.

 1981–1996